koolskateguy89/gnome-shell-extension-spotify-controller/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-**This extension is a clone of the [Spotify Label Extension](https://github.com/mheine/gnome-shell-spotify-label) that I have adapted quite a bit.
+**This extension started as a clone of the [Spotify Label Extension](https://github.com/mheine/gnome-shell-spotify-label) that I adapted quite a bit.
 Credit to [Marcus Heine @mheine](https://github.com/mheine) for the majority of the code here.**

 Use this GNOME Shell extension to skip, toggle pause/play and restart/backtrack the current song.
 This works well with [Spotify Label Extension](https://github.com/mheine/gnome-shell-spotify-label), as seen on the left of the example below*